“Boss! Hey, Boss! A little help, here! Boss, boss, boss!”

 I frantically dodge the clawed swipe of the snarling, slavering demon trying its very best to tear my head off my shoulders.
 I duck under its arm at the last second and hear it buzz past my head, the wind of it ruffling my hair in a chilling reminder that it was just that close to cutting my face into ribbons.

 “Sif,” I hear the Major say in an infuriatingly calm voice, “if you don’t stop screaming right this second, I really will leave you to die.
-As it is, I might leave you to die even if you continue talking, so do try to put every chance on your side and stay silent, will you?”
+I may just leave you to die no matter what, actually, but do try to put every chance on your side and stay silent, will you?”

 I choke back another scream as one more demon pounces at me from beside the first.
 I scramble back again and trip on my own feet in my hurry.
 I let myself drop, rolling over the floor just in time to see the pouncing demon sail over and past me.
 I quickly get back to my feet and dash in a circle around the first demon, putting it in a line with the second in order to give myself a few moments before the two of them manage to encircle me or before a third creature decides to take interest in me and finally hammer the last nail in my coffin.